Three Nephites: Common themes

-A common theme in Mormon folklore is when spirits return to help the living in some way.
+A common theme in folklore of the Church of Jesus Christ of Latter-day Saints is when spirits return to help the living in some way.
 The Three Nephites tale fits into this story type, and it was not uncommon of early church members to share their own experiences, or those of others, of appearances of the Three Nephites.
 In these modern sighting stories, one or more of the Nephites appear to aid those in need before miraculously disappearing.
 The Three Nephites provide a range of assistance, from protecting missionaries and children faced with danger to more domestic tasks like plowing fields, or fixing a widow's furnace.
 In his 1947 dissertation, Hector Lee classified one hundred-fifty accounts of Three Nephite sightings according to a few major motifs, largely dealing with the purpose of their appearances.
 There are those involving food (a motif especially common in pioneer times when food was scarce), healing, delivery of a divine message or provision of spiritual uplift, assistance to those engaged in missionary work, and rescue.
 Another common motif Lee mentions is the speed at which they travel, as they are reported to cover great distances in very little time, and the suddenness with which they are able to appear and disappear.